TheMobyCollective/spyro-3/README.md

 Executing `docker_env.sh` starts a container in interactive mode with the Dockerfile image, which comes with modern mipsel- gcc and binutils.
 For the source code, a much older compiler will be used, gcc2.7.2-mipsel.

 After starting the container, executing `python3 ./build.py` will create the main executable, named `PSX.EXE` in the `/build` folder.
 The overlays will be output to `/build/wad`.
+Alternatively, you can fun `python3 ./build_multiproc.py` when building to speed up the build process by multiprocessing.
+A `Makefile` is also included, but I've not really tested this yet, and it doesn't support running the antipiracy correction.

-By default, this script does not produce overlays that have fixed antipiracy checksums or the appropriate encryption, and as such these are not usable for gameplay purposes.
-In order to build playable files, you'll need to turn on the FIX_CHECKSUMS flag in the script.
+By default, the `build.py` script does not produce overlays that have fixed antipiracy checksums or the appropriate encryption, and as such these are not usable for gameplay purposes.
+In order to build playable files, you'll need to turn on the `FIX_CHECKSUMS` flag in the script.
 This increases the length of the build process significantly so it's not recommended that you keep this setting on, but it's necessary when producing a build for testing.
 In addition, the first time you run this, you'll want to set COMPILE_DRAGONBREATH to "True" to compile a local copy of the Dragonbreath antipiracy tool.

 Because this project primarily concerns the game's code, you will need a copy of the game for its assets.
 A separate tool such as [wadtool](https://github.com/altro50/wadtool) is needed to rebuild the WAD.WAD file.
 Edits to any non-overlay WADs (such as level data) will also require a separate tool.
 For creating the CD image, I would recommend [mkpsxiso](https://github.com/Lameguy64/mkpsxiso).